MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/iterators.md

 }
 ```

-The following are the possible iterators.
+The following is the list of iterators.

 - [AdGroupIterator](../reference/AdGroupIterator.md)
 - [CampaignIterator](../reference/CampaignIterator.md)